spiltmycola/Chartmaker-CLI/README.md

 ### Quick Guide:
 1. Enter json data in a file.
 See format of 'input.json'
-2. Override 'defaultstyles.json' properties such as 'stroke', 'stroke-width'
+2. Override 'defaultstyles.json' properties such as 'font-fill', 'stroke-width'
 3. Open Command Line.
 4. Type:
 ```